CLAMP: Crowdsourcing a LArge-scale in-the-wild haptic dataset with an open-source device for Multimodal robot Perception: The CLAMP dataset

 \end{enumerate}

 This results in haptic data that is visually interpretable. \begin{enumerate}[start=4]

+\item We extract a total of nine features from all sensor data streams.
+For the thermal sensors, the force sensor, and the contact microphone, we use the smoothed readings directly.
+For the IMU data, we compute the angular velocity of the end-effector IMU relative to the IMU in the gripper body.
+This results in five primary features.
+We then create four additional features: differences in active thermal, passive thermal, and force readings between consecutive timesteps, and an impedance feature.
+Note that:

-\item We create the nine features from the smoothed sensor data.
-Specifically, \begin{enumerate} \item For angular velocity feature, we compute the gyroscope readings of IMU-2 relative to motion of IMU-1, in the frame of IMU-1.
+\begin{enumerate} \item For angular velocity feature, we compute the gyroscope readings of IMU-2 relative to motion of IMU-1, in the frame of IMU-1.
 We consider the relative angular velocity of IMU-2 about the Z-axis of IMU-1 as a feature. \item For impedance, we use the following formula:

-where $F'(t)$ denotes the force difference at time $t$, $\omega(t)$ denotes the angular velocity feature, and $\delta$ denotes a threshold for angular velocity, which we fix as $3^\circ / s$ for our experiments.
+where $F'(t)$ denotes the force difference at time $t$, $\omega(t)$ denotes the angular velocity feature, and $\delta$ denotes a threshold for angular velocity, which we fix as $3 ^\circ / s$ for our experiments.
+We find that this impedance feature reliably indicates contact and shows distinct responses for contact with rigid and compliant objects.
 While impedance is typically computed via linear velocity, we use angular velocity because our IMU-based proprioception is more accurate in this dimension.
 We fix a lower bound to exclude spurious values of high impedance that we observe at low angular velocities.
 This often happens when users attempt to change the grasp contact point without releasing their grasp, resulting in a sudden change in force measurement from the FSR. \end{enumerate}

 \item We apply a causal moving average filter on each feature except the contact microphone.
 The contact microphone readings are debiased and then downsampled to match the length of the other features.